 Irish people love sweet things, and butterscotch is up there with most everybody’s favourites.
 It’s an easy flavour to make and a nice alternative to caramel.
-Don’t expect it to be around very long.

 It’s a bit unclear whether the name derives from Scotland, where it probably originated, or whether it’s a derivative of “scotched” or “scorched” butter.
 Either way, butterscotch makes a nice topping for ice cream and brings a deep earthy flavour to ice cream.